FoxsterDev/DevAccelerationSystem/README.md

 1. You can find a folder ProjectCompilationCheck inside the Library folder with unity logs and compilation output json
 2. More details you find in terminal output

 ## Limitations
 1. It is just high level build of your scripts into dll's.
 It doesn't check the actual build of the project!
    ![Example6](Docs/Img6.png)
 2. It uses Unity editor compilation API, so it might not be 100% accurate as the actual build.
 Especially when your scripting backend is IL2CPP.

+## Recommendations
+1. If you use NewtonJson and don't need XML you can leave the example define symbol JSONNET_XMLDISABLE in compilation settings.
+It will reduce the build size by cut off unused functionality.
+Otherwise just remove it from compilation settings.
+2. I recommend reviewing your biggest third-party docs (for example, BestHttp) and discovering any provided in-build define symbols to remove unused functionality compiled now.
+That is good advice to achieve a smaller build size, which correlates with more organic installs.
+3. You can check compilation states and find scripting define related issues related for iOS target on Windows.
+Just install iOS module on Windows for Unity Editor and run the compilation checks.
+It will show you the errors related to iOS target.

 ## Demo project
 You can find the demo project in the [Demo](https://github.com/FoxsterDev/DevAccelerationSystem/tree/master/DevAccelerationSystem.DemoProject).